mqlibrary/resource-sharing-partners-harvest/docs/install-elasticsearch.md

     -Xms512m
     -Xmx512m
     ```
-1. Create a systemd service (if your system uses systemd):
+1. Create a systemd service (if your system uses systemd) by creating the following file: __/etc/systemd/system/elasticsearch.service__ with the following content:

     ```bash
     [Service]